avinash-palleti/intel-aero-docs/docs/dev/app/dronekit.md

-# Helloworld in Dronekit
+# Hello World in Dronekit

-It’s important to know the basics of MAVLINK, as it the base of all communications with the Flight Controllers.
-But coding frames with python-mavlink is not developer friendly.
-DroneKit, developed by [3D Robotics](https://3dr.com/), is one of the friendly python abstractions available under Apache v2 Licence : [python.dronekit.io](http://python.dronekit.io/) To install on Intel Aero:
+It’s important to know the basics of [mavlink](https://mavlink.io/en/), as it is the base of all communications with the Flight Controllers.
+[Dronekit](python.dronekit.io) is an abstraction on top of mavlink to make it very user friendly.
+To install on Intel Aero:

 ```console
 # pip install dronekit